cran/irboost/README.md

 # irboost
-Fit a predictive model with the iteratively reweighted boosting (IRBoost) that minimizes the robust loss functions in the CC-family (concave-convex).
-The convex optimization is conducted by functional descent boosting algorithm in the R package \pkg{xgboost}.
-The IRBoost reduces the weight of the observation that leads to a large loss; it also provides weights to help identify outliers.
-Applications include the robust   generalized linear models and extensions, where the mean is related to the predictors by boosting, and robust accelerated failure time models.
-Wang (2021) <arXiv:2101.07718>.
+Fit a predictive model using the Iteratively Reweighted Boosting   (IRBoost) to minimize robust loss functions within the CC-family (concave-      convex).
+This constitutes an application of Iteratively Reweighted Convex       Optimization (IRCO), where convex optimization is performed using the           functional descent boosting algorithm.
+IRBoost assigns weights to facilitate    outlier identification.
+Applications include robust generalized linear models   and robust accelerated failure time models.

 How to generate the vignette document?